Table of contents

 Motivated employees

 Empowering employees through greater autonomy has been directly linked to increased employee motivation.
-Experts agree that employees who have more control over how, when, and where they do their job will work harder and find their work more engaging.
-And given the chance to show off what they can do, employees will put their best foot forward and feel more satisfied at the end of the day.
+Employees who have more control over how, when, and where they do their job will work harder and find their work more engaging.
+Given the chance to show off what they can do, employees will put their best foot forward and feel more satisfied at the end of the day.

 Greater trust in leadership

-A meta analysis published in Harvard Business Review states that leaders who empower their employees are more likely to be trusted by their subordinates compared to leaders who do not empower their employees.
-This is not to say that empowering employees involves pushing work onto underlings that managers don’t feel like doing themselves.
-Leaders who empower their employees act as coaches, pushing their employees to do their best work and supporting them along the way.
-Empowered employees felt that their leaders would not take advantage of their hard work ー instead, they would recognize and celebrate their wins.
+This is not to say that empowering employees involves pushing work onto their team that managers don’t feel like doing themselves.
+Leaders who empower their employees act as coaches, push their employees to do their best work and support them along the way.
+Empowered employees felt that their leaders would not take advantage of their hard work.
+Instead, they would recognize and celebrate their wins.

 Improved creativity